Winlock, Washington: Infrastructure

-Washington State Route 505 begins in Winlock and runs east to Interstate 5 and beyond to the town of Toledo.
-Highway 603, a former state route, continues north from Winlock to intersect with State Route 6 about 4 miles West of Chehalis.
+State Route 505 begins in Winlock and runs east to Interstate 5 and beyond to the town of Toledo.
+State Route 603, a former state highway, continues north from Winlock to intersect with State Route 6 near Chehalis.

-The Burlington Northern railroad double track line runs through the middle of the town.
+The BNSF Railway's Seattle Subdivision, a double track railroad, runs through the middle of the town.
 Union Pacific and Amtrak trains also use these tracks.
-This line is the only rail connection between Seattle/Tacoma and Portland and supports heavy traffic.
-Freight service is available here but Amtrak does not stop, with the nearest station being in Centralia.
+The nearest Amtrak station is Centralia.